Adelaide University

 Course overview

-This graduate diploma is flexible delivered full-time or part-time over one to two years.
+The Graduate Diploma in Nursing specialising in Mental Health is flexible, delivered full-time or part-time over one to two years.
 Through online learning, virtual workshops and industry placements, you’ll build the skills to effectively respond to people living with mental distress.

 Explore the legal and ethical aspects of mental health nursing practice.
-Study evidenced based and lived experience practices to support recovery.
+Study evidence-based and lived experience practices to support recovery.
 Learn to communicate effectively within multidisciplinary teams.
 Gain insights based on real cases and local research.

 Industry experience is a key focus of this degree.
 While you work in your mental health role, you'll complete 240 hours of industry placements, with focused practical experience in acute and community mental health settings.